avgcampos/myfempy/README.md

 - Author: Vinicius Campos

-Copyright © 2022 Vinicius Campos, 3D EasyCAE
+Copyright © Vinicius Campos and 3D EasyCAE, 2022

 ## >> Installation
 ### To install myfempy manually in your directory, following the steps